 I had actually asked a stranger to take a photo of me, which she had, a moment before, with me facing the camera.
-But then the wind came up from behind me and I turned around and beheld this awesome sight and that moment.
-I didn’t find the photo until later that day and I didn’t realize how much better it was that the stranger took that shot I didn’t ask for until much later.
+But then the wind came up from behind me and I turned around and beheld this awesome sight at that moment.
+I didn’t find the photo until later that day, and I didn’t realize how much better it was that the stranger took that shot I didn’t ask for until much later.

 What is your travel style?

 Very frugal.
-I’m most likely to couchsurf/ stay with friends/ stay in a hostel.
+I’m most likely to couchsurf/stay with friends/stay in a hostel.
 I stay away from the “have to see” spots and concentrate on just enjoying the atmosphere, food, and sights.
 While I love to travel with friends or make new ones, I’m also just as happy on my own.

 Is there a creative way that you fund your trips?

-Not so much creative as guarded – I won’t go into debt to fund a trip.
+Not so much creative as guarded: I won’t go into debt to fund a trip.
 As long as the costs line up with what I have set aside for traveling, I can go!

 Tell us about a time on the road where a stranger made an impact on you?

 In the days after 9/11, I was stranded in a city where my airplane was forced to land and there were no flights.
-I was at the bar having a drink and told a stranger that if he showed his boarding pass he could save money off his hotel room.
+I was at the bar having a drink and told a stranger that if he showed his boarding pass, he could save money off his hotel room.

 Later on, when he found out I was going to sleep on the floor of the airport to save money, he bought me a hotel room for the night, no questions.
-I was a student and couldn’t pay him back at the time but he told me just to help someone in the future when that person, like me, might need it.
+I was a student and couldn’t pay him back at the time, but he told me just to help someone in the future when that person, like me, might need it.

 What brought you to Nigeria?
 What were you doing there?

 One of the most unusual places I’ve been to is Lagos, Nigeria.
 I was there for some work and some personal affairs.
-I was constantly stared at by the locals (I look fairly different from them) and was shocked at the level of poverty – I thought I was prepared for it; I wasn’t prepared, not by a mile.
+I was constantly stared at by the locals (I look fairly different from them) and was shocked at the level of poverty.
+I thought I was prepared for it; I wasn’t prepared, not by a mile.